Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 Listen and subscribe to the Marketplace Roundtable on these podcast platforms:

 Greg Zikos, CFO of Costamare (CMRE), joined J Mintzmyer's Value Investor's Edge Live on Nov.
 4, 2020, to discuss the containership markets and forward opportunities and capital allocation priorities for Costamare.
-This interview and discussion is relevant for anyone with containership sector or box lessor investments, including Atlas Corp (ATCO), CAI Intl (CAI), Capital Partners (CPLP), Danaos Corp (DAC), Global Ship Lease (GSL), Matson (MATX), Navios Containers (NMCI), Navios Partners (NMM), Textainer (TGH), and Triton (TRTN).
+This interview and discussion is relevant for anyone with containership sector or box lessor investments, including Atlas Corp.
+(ATCO), CAI International (CAI), Capital Product Partners (CPLP), Danaos Corp.
+(DAC), Global Ship Lease (GSL), Matson (MATX), Navios Maritime Containers (NMCI), Navios Maritime Partners (NMM), Textainer (TGH), and Triton (TRTN).

 Updated Rates

 This interview was conducted on 4 November 2020 as an exclusive on Value Investor's Edge.
-Since that time, rates have continue to improve with three subsequent major weekly improvements across the index.
-The latest chart from 20 November is shown below, a full 11% index improvement just in the three weeks since our interview- rates are currently at 12-year highs:
+Since that time, rates have continued to improve with three subsequent major weekly improvements across the index.
+The latest chart from 20 November is shown below, a full 11% index improvement just in the three weeks since our interview - rates are currently at 12-year highs:

 Source: Harper Peterson, Harpex Index, 2-year chart